sriharishetty/WeatherDetectorWeb/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

 Feedback and Contact:
 Have questions or feedback?
-Reach out via [email/LinkedIn/other contact info].
+Reach out via [www.linkedin.com/in/sriharigangisetti].